The Host of Heaven

 As with the creation of angels Scripture provides scant information on what brought about the sin of angels.
 It is a serious conundrum considering what the angels enjoyed in heaven after their creation.
 God's people are all too aware the that ancient adversary known as Satan wanders the earth seeking whom he may devour (1Pet 5:8).
 Moreover, he heads a diabolical organization (Mark 3:23-26; Eph 5:12) that seeks to impose his will on the nations (2Cor 4:4; 1Jn 5:19).
 The fall of Satan preceded the angels.
 The taunt against the king of Babylon in Isaiah 14:11-15 and the lament for the king of Tyre in Ezekiel 28:11-19 indicates that Satan was created as a kerub and his downfall occurred because of a desire to be greater than ADONAI.

-Yeshua said that Satan was a murderer from the beginning and the father of lies (John 8:44).
+Yeshua emphasized that the devil was a liar from the beginning (in relation to Chavvah) and a murderer (in relation to Abel) (John 8:44).
 Thus, in the guise of a serpent, Satan had already turned away from God.
 The great lie he told Chavvah was that God is not really the compassionate creator or the righteous judge who will punish sin with death.
 Thus, God's Word and rule may be replaced with a personal pursuit of godhood.
+Satan is the chief opponent of Yeshua and the good news (Mark 4:15), a tempter (Mark 1:13), the ruler of this world (John 12:31; 1Jn 5:19), and the head of a demonic empire (Mark 3:23-26).
+Satan is the accuser of the brethren (Rev 12:10), going about as a roaring lion seeking whom he may devour (1Pet 5:8).
+The devil is wholly committed to the destruction of all that is good and holy, but someday he will suffer eternal punishment for all his crimes (Rev 20:2, 10).

 The First Error